starx1701/starx1701/README.md

 - 👋 Hi, I’m @starx1701
-- 🌱 I’m currently learning and practicing Java, web development, C++ and highly intrested in AR/VR techologies integration for game development.
+- 🌱 I’m currently learning and practicing Java, web development, C++ and highly interested in AR/VR techologies integration for game development.
 - 💞️ I’m looking to collaborate on game development, embedded system, AR/VR technologies project.
 - 📫 Amazing people like you can reach me through my github profile or my email address.
 - 📫 Aside from English; Hindi, Russian, Japanese,Chinese,Korean can also be used as communication language.